 Patients experience almost no pain during the treatment process, particularly when a professional injector does it.
 Restylane and Juvéderm procedures are non-surgical and minimally invasive; the derma filler is given in a series of injections using a very fine needle.
 A lot of formulas in both lines have lidocaine that numbs your skin during injection to reduce discomfort.
 Applying topical numbing cream might also be helpful if asked by the patient.

-There’s no recovery or downtime needed for the two.
+There’s is little recovery time and mininal downtime needed for the two.
 Patients can go straight to their normal daily life following the procedure.
 However, experts ask patients to reframe from doing exercises for 24 hours to lessen any post-procedure inflammation.

 It is vital to schedule a consultation with the physician before booking an injection.
 He will go over any risk factors which can prohibit you from acquiring these dermal fillers.